 He established the Gary Peters Family Foundation in 2004 as a conduit for focused philanthropic efforts by the Peters Family.
 This is a family-run and family-financed non-profit whose mission is to work with communities and organizations to address the needs and enhance the lives of children and families.

 Forced by Hurricane Wilma to face hunger and poverty issues in the Boca Raton area, Peters broadened his commitment to the community and became a member of the Board of Directors of Boca Helping Hands in 2006.
-Under his leadership and oversight as President of the Board, Boca Helping Hands has expanded its program and its outreach.
-He has worked tirelessly to spread the word about the organization’s services, recruit valuable volunteers and staff, raise money and support from the community and ensure excellence and longevity for Boca Helping Hands.
+Under his leadership as President of the Board, Boca Helping Hands has expanded its program and its outreach.
+He continues to work tirelessly to spread the word about the organization’s services, recruiting valuable volunteers and staff, raising money and support from the community and ensuring excellence and longevity for Boca Helping Hands.
 Gary Peters has made a transformational difference at Boca Helping Hands.
 In 2010, the organization moved into a brand new 15,000 square foot facility, the Remillard Family Resource Center.

 Gary Peters, in partnership with his wife, Cecilia Peters, an educator, have a strong commitment to educational opportunity.
 They started financial aid endowments at each of their children’s schools.
 At Coral Springs Christian Academy, they funded a high school gym.
 St. Andrews School in Boca Raton, Florida was the beneficiary of an endowment to support the educational aspirations of motivated scholars in need of financial aid.
 Vanderbilt University, which one of their sons attended, received an endowment for worthy students in need of financial help.
 Most recently, Florida Atlantic University’s First Generation Scholars program was the beneficiary of the Peters’ help.